North Kensington Community Energy Project

 To find out more and to invest in the project, visit the Repowering London website.

-NKCE installed 289 solar panels on two primary schools (Avondale Park Primary School and Thomas Jones Primary School) and a community centre (Dalgarno Centre) to generate renewable energy, reduce carbon emissions and generate a community fund.
+North Kensington Community Energy (NKCE) installed 289 solar panels on two primary schools (Avondale Park Primary School and Thomas Jones Primary School) and a community centre (Dalgarno Centre) to generate renewable energy, reduce carbon emissions and generate a community fund.
 Electricity from these climate change fighting solar panels will help power the schools and create a community fund of £28,000 for local groups.
-NKCE still needs your support to make these panels community-owned, you can invest from £100 to help us bring 86Kw of community solar power to North Kensington.

 About the project

 The Royal Borough of Kensington and Chelsea is committed to tackling climate change and has long been a champion of clean local energy.
 One of the main priorities in reducing carbon emissions in the borough is to develop community owned energy projects and increase the solar uptake in the borough.